A Life Lived Full Throttle: Sarah Manriquez

 For Sarah, being a student has never been about checking boxes.
 It鈥檚 about chasing purpose, building community, and doing the hard, often messy work of living a life aligned with what she calls 鈥渢he things that set your soul on fire.鈥

 Her academic journey spans nearly 15 years, two universities, and countless new beginnings.
-But when asked what advice she would give other students, she doesn鈥檛 hesitate: 鈥淭ry everything.
-Join the club.
-Go to the meeting.
-Say yes to things鈥攅ven if you think you鈥檒l be bad at them.鈥
+But when asked what advice she would give other students, she doesn鈥檛 hesitate: 鈥淭his is your opportunity to try everything.
+Go to the meetings, go to the events, join a club, try things that you think you might never even like or think you might be interested in鈥攂ecause you never know.鈥

 The seeds of that philosophy were planted during her childhood growing up on the island of Roat谩n, off the coast of Honduras.
 Raised in the vibrant landscape of a tropical island, Sarah was immersed in color, culture, and story鈥攆ormative experiences that continue to ripple through her creative work.
 Sarah was inspired early on by her grandmother, a former off-Broadway actress and model in NYC who instilled in her the importance of dreaming big. 鈥淪he taught me that life is short, and you need to pursue what sets your soul on fire,鈥 Sarah shared.

-One of her proudest achievements at 性欲社 was seeing her honors thesis capstone project come to life in the form of her first solo exhibition at the International Gallery of Contemporary Art in Anchorage. 鈥淲hen I walked into the venue on opening night, it was packed,鈥 she recalled. 鈥淧eople were engaging with the work I made.
-I had mentors who came all the way from Fairbanks.
-I felt proud鈥攏ot just of what I had made, but of the journey it took to get there.鈥
+One of her proudest achievements at 性欲社 was seeing her honors thesis capstone project come to life in the form of her first solo exhibition at the International Gallery of Contemporary Art in Anchorage. 鈥淲hen I walked into the venue on opening night for First Friday, it was packed,鈥 she recalled. 鈥淧eople were engaging with the work that I had done, and that was so special, and it made me so proud.
+There were mentors that decided to actually come down from Fairbanks and join me in Anchorage鈥 That made it just even more sweet to be able to share with them what we did together.鈥

 Beyond the classroom, Sarah has been a driving force in amplifying stories across 性欲社 and the wider Fairbanks community.
 As the Public Information Officer for the College of Liberal Arts, she leads marketing and media efforts for more than 20 departments, coordinates major public events, and mentors fellow students in journalism, photography, and digital storytelling.
 Her work has spotlighted local artists, Indigenous leaders, and climate advocates鈥攂ridging campus and community through compelling narratives that matter.
 Whether producing video content, curating social campaigns, or training the next generation of storytellers, Sarah is committed to making work that resonates beyond the university.